Building links to content is an effective way to help articles rank.

 And always be aware that link building is just one part of the overall ranking process.

-You’ll also need to have a well-implemented content and SEO strategy, including keywords, internal link building, and on-page optimization.
+You’ll also need to have a well-implemented content and organic SEO strategy, including keywords, internal link building, and on-page optimization.